-Presenting a site that is comfortable for patrons/public and for workers to undertake their role safely is extremely important.
+In setting your capacity, presenting a site that is comfortable for patrons/public to safely enjoy the event, and for workers to undertake their role safely is extremely important.
+Set your capacity to allow safe physical distancing.

-Design and positioning methods to section off areas for density control should be considered.
 Ensuring that your capacity is not exceeded will be an important strategy to mitigate risk.

-Aside from the overall density, break down the areas of your event site to identify areas that may be congested at times, particularly through queuing, such as service areas, toilet facilities etc. Assess these areas and apply physical distancing strategies to accommodate a comfortable distancing environment.
+Aside from the overall density, break down the areas of your event site to identify areas that may be congested at times.
+Higher risk areas will include: